Ranking by Lifts: A Cost-Benefit Approach to Large-Scale A/B Tests: Introduction

 \subsection{Relative Risk and Lift for Two-Sample t-Tests}

-In epidemiology and medicine, relative risk has been a metric of great interest.
-It has also been criticized and often recommended for evaluation in conjunction with absolute risk or risk difference.
-Our interest in relative risk has resurfaced in the context of A/B testing.
-Companies routinely benchmark A/B testers by the `lifts' of their experiments.
-In this work, we study the impact of ranking by lifts on an A/B testing market setup.
+Relative risk has been a common metric of interest in epidemiology and medical research.
+It is often not recommended as the sole metric of interest but as part of an evaluation in conjunction with absolute risk or risk difference.
+In the context of A/B testing, relative risk surfaces through the interest of companies in comparing their experiments using lifts (which are the relative risks minus one).
+In this work, we study the impact of ranking multiple A/B test results by their expected lifts to decide which ones to implement.
 However, we anticipate our work to be helpful in epidemiological studies, economics, finance, and marketing.
-Irrespective of the domain of expertise, we refer to the experts as experimenters and assume that the data has been generated either from randomized trials or from observational data after accounting for confounding.
+Irrespective of the domain of expertise, we refer to the users of A/B tests as experimenters and assume that the data has been generated from randomized trials.